lenaguitou/3DTubularVoronoi/README.md

 In *Source* folder, there are the codes where the cylinders and analysis processes are implemented.
 You normally don't have to modify these files.
 If you do, please be sure of your modifications.

-The second main folder if *Bending* but is still pending of improvements.
+The second main folder is *Bending* but is still pending of improvements.